Divorce Mortgage Refinance Buyout

 1. Estimate the market value of the home, for example, = 500k

 2. Add up all the liens and determine the equity.
-Estimate the home value at 500k, and you own 200k in payoffs/liens on your home = 500k value – 200k in payoffs = 300k in equity.
+Estimate the home value at 500k, and you own 200k in payoffs OR liens on your home = 500k value – 200k in payoffs = 300k in equity.

 Key Pieces To A Divorce Buy-Out Agreement: